CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note memory structs should be preferred to storage when access is read-only (even though gas is slightly higher) for clarity

 ###  Provider
-- [ ] #med min take amount to prevent dusting / composability issues / griefing via fee issues / griefing via 0 user locked pos, may be non-negligible in case of low decimals + low gas fees
+- [ ] #med min take amount to prevent dusting / composability issues / griefing via protocol fee issues / griefing via 0 user locked pos, may be non-negligible in case of low decimals + low gas fees
 - [x] #low "ShortProviderNFT" is bad name, confusing and inaccurate.
 Should be "CollarProviderNFT"
 - [x] #low naming: collateralAsset should be "underlying", since collateral is ambiguous and is actually cash.
 Should be just address since not used as erc20.
 - [ ] #low max allowed protocol fee APR in provider offer